Guide to Advanced Surgery for The Spine

 It can also occur in the lumbar spine, but it is more common in the neck area.
 The average age of the patient with foraminal stenosis is 55 years and older, but the disease may affect men and women of varying ages and physical activity levels.

 If you smoke, are obese, have a sedimentary lifestyle, and if you lack proper nutrition, you have a higher risk of suffering from foraminal stenosis.

 Although the primary cause of foraminal stenosis is aging, the wear and tear of daily activity can create debris that collects in the foraminal canals causing them to narrow and press on nerves.
 Other causes include: bone spurs, herniated disc, bulging disc, arthritis, ligament thickening.

 Foraminal Stenosis Surgical Procedures Performed at Cedars-Sinai Marina del Rey Hospital

 Cedars-Sinai Marina del Rey Hospital offers minimally invasive, laparoscopic procedures:

 Endoscopic foraminotomy is a minimally invasive surgical procedure during which the performing surgeon makes a small incision, and introduces a small tube to the spine section that needs decompression.
 Breakthrough, tiny tools are then used to clean out bone, tissue or other blockages that cause the narrowing of the passageways between the vertebrae.
-Endoscopic foraminotomy at Marina Del Rey Hospital has several benefits:
+Endoscopic foraminotomy at Cedars-Sinai Marina del Rey Hospital has several benefits:

 - Minimally invasive procedure, with small incisions and no tearing of the muscles